How explainable are adversarially-robust CNNs?: Introduction

 \section{Introduction}

-Feature importance \cite{bansal2020sam,agarwal2020explaining} is a well-known method for explaining a classifier's decisions by an \emph{attribution map} (Fig.~\ref{fig:heatmaps}), which highlights the input pixels that are important for or against a given label.
-Attribution maps (AMs), a.k.a.\ ``saliency maps'', can be useful for many tasks including localizing malignant tumors in x-ray images \cite{rajpurkar2017chexnet}, detecting objects in a scene \cite{zhou2016learning}, discovering biases in image classifiers \cite{lapuschkin2016analyzing}, and explaining image similarity \cite{hai2022deepface}.
-Most AM methods are \emph{posthoc} explanation methods and can be conveniently applied to any convolutional networks (CNNs).
-Despite their wide applicability, state-of-the-art AM methods, \eg \cite{zhou2016learning,agarwal2020explaining,selvaraju2017grad}, are often evaluated on the same set of ImageNet-trained vanilla classifiers (mostly AlexNet \cite{krizhevsky2012imagenet}, ResNet-50 \cite{he2016deep}, or VGG networks \cite{simonyan2014very}).
-Such limited evaluation raises important questions on how an AM method generalizes to other models that are trained differently or of different architectures.
+A key property of trustworthy and explainable of image classifiers is their capability of leveraging non-spurious features, i.e., ``right for the right reasons'' \cite{alcorn2019strike,lapuschkin2016analyzing}.
+To assess this property of a convolutional neural network (CNN), attribution maps (AMs) \citep{bansal2020sam,agarwal2020explaining} are commonly used as they show the input pixels that are important for or against a predicted label (Fig.~\ref{fig:heatmaps}).
+AMs, a.k.a. ``saliency maps'', have been useful in many tasks including localizing malignant tumors in x-ray images \citep{rajpurkar2017chexnet}, detecting objects in a scene \citep{zhou2016learning}, discovering biases in image classifiers \citep{lapuschkin2016analyzing}, and explaining image similarity \citep{hai2022deepface}.
+Most AM methods are post-hoc explanation methods and can be conveniently applied to any CNNs.
+Despite their wide applicability, state-of-the-art AM methods, e.g.\ \citep{zhou2016learning,agarwal2020explaining,selvaraju2017grad}, are often evaluated on the same set of ImageNet-trained vanilla classifiers (mostly AlexNet \citep{krizhevsky2012imagenet}, ResNet-50 \citep{he2016deep}, or VGG networks \citep{simonyan2014very}).
+Such limited evaluation raises an important question: \textbf{How do AM methods generalize to other models that are of different architectures, of different accuracy, or trained differently?}